mailong25/self-supervised-speech-recognition/README.md

 #### 3. Unlabeled data (audios without transcriptions) of your own language.
 This is optional but very crucial.
 A good amount of unlabeled audios (eg. 500 hours) will significantly reduce the amount of labeled data needed, and also boost up the model performance.
 Youtube/Podcast is a great place to collect the data for your own language

-## Steps to build an accurate speech recognition modelf or your language
+## Steps to build an accurate speech recognition model for your language

 #### 1. Train a self-supervised model on unlabeled data